American Society of Plastic Surgeons

 Candidate Scorecards

 Candidate Scorecards have been developed to aid Nominating Committee members with their decision-making by organizing the important elements to be considered when deciding the future leadership of the Society and Foundation.
-The goal is to make the process more consistent so that all candidates are judged on a broad range of merits demonstrating their suitability for leadership, without overly weighting the decision based on the interview alone.
+The goal is to make the process more consistent so that all candidates are judged on a broad range of merits demonstrating their suitability for leadership without overly weighing the decision based on the interview alone.
 There are three versions – one for President-Elect candidates, one for the Board Vice President candidates and a third for candidates for all other positions.
 The three scorecards are attached as appendices to the Nominating Committee Standard Operating Procedures.

-Meet the 2023 Nominating Committee
+Meet the 2025 Nominating Committee

-The members listed below serve as the ASPS/PSF Nominating Committee for the 2023 leadership term (October 30, 2022 to October 29, 2023).
+The members listed below serve as the ASPS/PSF Nominating Committee for the 2025 leadership term from September 30, 2024, to October 12, 2025.

 Co-Chair, Immediate Past ASPS President